The Lord's Prayer

 Floating to Heaven

 Use helium filled balloons to illustrate how our prayers rise up to God's ears.
 Give each child a balloon, let them say a prayer or attach a written prayer, and release the balloon.
-The prayer nay be for the person who finds the balloon.
+The prayer may be for the person who finds the balloon.
 Share by Dawn Important: Choking Hazard

-Available in the New Testament Curriculum, 1 Year Interactive Bible Stories and 2 Year Interactive Bible Stories
+Available in the New Testament Curriculum1 Year Interactive Bible Stories and 2 Year Interactive Bible Stories

 This page may contain affiliate links.
 Please read our disclosure policy.